shaloo/docs.arcana/includes/text-snippets/db_prerequisites.md

-* Developers must use the Arcana Developer Dashboard to configure the Auth SDK usage settings before integrating their application.

-* Log in to the Arcana Developer Dashboard using one of the social provider accounts listed below.
-Or use the passwordless sign in option.
+* To use the {{config.extra.arcana.dashboard_name}}, developers must have an account with one of the supported social providers.
+Or they can use the passwordless sign in option.

-    - Google
-    - GitHub
-    - Twitch
-    - Discord
+    {% include "./text-snippets/db_supported_oauth.md" %}